Mahad-Ghauri/Employee_Management_System/README.md

 # Employee_Management_System___Cpp___(OOP)
- This is a file based Employee Management System built on C++ .
-It include the Admin , Managers and empliyee sign-Up and login to work completely
+This Employee Management System is based on OOP of C++ .

-Also read the requirements of the username in order to proceed on Try This "Mahad Gh@uri " if its not working
+It includes the following functionalities:
+Two Factor Authentication
+Add , Search , Show_all , Delete , Update , Promotion
+Leave , Parking , Mark the Attendance
+Sign-Up and Login
+The password is shown in asttericks (*) in the while taking the input from the user